Preference-grounded Token-level Guidance for Language Model Fine-tuning: Main Method

 For a trajectory $\tau^k = \{(s^k_0, a^k_0), \ldots, (s^k_{T^k-1}, a^k_{T^k-1})\}$, our desired token-level reward function $r_\phi$ generates a reward for each step as $\{r_\phi(s^k_t, a^k_t)\}_{t=0}^{T^k-1}$.
 A sequence-level evaluation $e_\phi(\tau^k)$ for trajectory $\tau^k$ can be obtained by $e_\phi(\tau^k) = f(\{r_\phi(s^k_t, a^k_t)\}_{t=0}^{T^k-1})$, where $f(\cdot)$ is the aggregation function over all per-step rewards, \eg, the classical \textit{summation} $\sum(\cdot)$.
 Our goal is to train $r_\phi$ such that these parametrized sequence-level evaluations $\{e_\phi(\tau^k)\}_{k=1}^K$ align with the given preference ordering $\tau^1 \succ \dots \succ \tau^K$.
 Through this, the sequence-level preference is grounded into token-level rewards $r_\phi$.

-Under the Plackett--Luce choice model \citep{plackett1975analysis,luce2012individual}, the parametrized sequence evaluations $\{e_\phi(\tau^k)\}_{k=1}^K$ induce a probability distribution over all possible permutations of $\{1, \ldots, K\}$.
+Under the Plackett--Luce choice model \citep{plackett1975analysis,luce2012individual}, the parametrized sequence evaluations $\{e_\phi(\tau^k)\}_{k=1}^K$ induce a probability distribution over all possible permutations of the integers $\{1, \ldots, K\}$.
 We want to maximize the likelihood of the given preference ordering $\mathrm{ord} = (1,\ldots,K)$, \ie,

 When $K=2$ and $f(\cdot)$ denotes \textit{summation}, Eq.~\eqref{eq:listmle} reduces to the classical pairwise-preference loss in Eq.~\eqref{eq:original_pref_rew}.
 Therefore, our reward-learning loss can be viewed as an extension of the classical pairwise loss.
-Further, Eq.~\eqref{eq:listmle} extends the ListMLE loss \citep{listmle2008} in recommender system into preference learning under multiple variable-length trajectories.
+Further, Eq.~\eqref{eq:listmle} extends the ListMLE loss \citep{listmle2008} in recommender systems into preference learning under multiple variable-length trajectories.

 Algo.~\ref{algo:reward_learning} summarizes our reward-learning framework by describing an online-learning routine for training $r_\phi$.
 An offline or hybrid version can be obtained with minor changes.